Make better maps.

 Lesson on Rivers in the UK

 And Trek View.
 Our lesson on rivers show children show how they change from source to mouth, and why so many towns and cities grew up around them (like Hampton Court, above).
+Read more in the accompanying case study.

 We’re in the process of uploading all our public to Mapillary, and you’ll see links to it in Explorer (in addition to Google Street View and OpenTrailView).